patooworld/vsixvhax/Framework-Notes.md

 }
 ```

-Here are some notes on how obtain `.hxml` files with popular Haxe frameworks:
+Here are some notes on how to use Vshaxe with popular Haxe frameworks:

 ### Lime / OpenFL